opsnull/blog.opsnull.com/content/rust/serde_json/index.md

                 "+44 2345678"
             ]
         }"#;
-    // Parse the string of data into serde_json::Value. let v: Value = serde_json::from_str(data)?;
+    let v: Value = serde_json::from_str(data)?;
-    // Access parts of the data by indexing with square brackets. println!("Please call {} at the number {}", v["name"], v["phones"][0]); // 返回值类型是 &Value
+    println!("Please call {} at the number {}", v["name"], v["phones"][0]); // 返回值类型是 &Value
     Ok(())
 }